wsbrunson/wsbrunson.github.io/_posts/2016-03-18-angular-to-react-app-conversion.md

 ## Final Thoughts
 The React version of QuizSimply is much smaller and easier to understand.
 The bloat of boilerplate code that accompanies Angular directives is gone, replaced with mostly pure JavaScript (except the JSX).

 I found it very worthwhile to convert my app to React, but not for performance reasons.
 I just enjoy the syntax, the componentization, and writing less framework code and more actual JavaScript.
-Not exactly an argument you can show your boss to validate a major app re-write, but enough for me to start using React in all of my new side projects.
+Not exactly an argument you can show your boss to validate a major app re-write, but enough for me to start using React in my new side projects.

 If you aren't ready or don't want to make the switch to React I would at least look into componentizing your Angular application.
 Components in a UI application make a lot of sense and make the application much easier to read and reason about.
 Plus, if you do feel the urge to switch to React or eventually Angular2, you will find the rewrite process much easier than with a traditional Angular project.

-For part 2, I plan on demonstrating converting the view component of this quiz into React, which will explore replacing routes, resolves, and view controllers.